 The Disaster Education Team Member supports the Red Cross mission by identifying opportunities to train our community to be more disaster resilient and carrying out presentations to small and large groups.

 The CPR/First Aid Instructor supports the Red Cross mission by training our community in the life-saving skills of CPR/First Aid.
 Basic CPR/First Aid certification is required before going through Instructor training.

 Youth of all ages connect with the Red Cross mission as Disaster Relief workers, safety presenters, ambassadors, and more!

-The Pet Therapy program is available at the Clark County Chapter and the Ft.
-Knox Service Center of the Louisville Area Chapter.
+The Pet Therapy program is available at the Clark County service site located in Jeffersonville, Indiana and the Ft.
+Knox service site in Kentucky.
 Our primary focus is to provide comfort and companionship to our community by sharing our dogs with residents and patients.
-Volunteer Owners and Pets visit nursing homes, hospitals, wounded warrior recovery units, and more.
+Volunteer owners and pets visit nursing homes, hospitals, wounded warrior recovery units, and more.
 Training is required for pets.

 Crossing Generations is a self-governing society that engages young professionals in the mission of the American Red Cross and provides fulfilling opportunities for personal and professional networking and development in order to empower future leaders of the American Red Cross.

 Ft.
 Knox Service Center